seanhess/react-experiments/README.md

 About Me
 --------

 Programmer, Inventor.
-I like to help people solve problems.
+I like to solve problems.

 - [Contracting and consulting](https://www.linkedin.com/in/seanhess)
 - Founded [I.TV](http://i.tv)